7-Round 2025 NFL Mock Draft: Nick Emmanwori, Xavier Watts Rise, Shedeur Sanders Falls

 The NFL Combine is right around the corner, so it’s time to get serious about mock drafts.
 Here, I project every pick of the draft, hopefully bringing a few surprising picks to the back end of this mock.

 Predicting Day 3 is always a challenge, but College Sports Network will have everything you need on Day 3, whether they’re drafted prospects, whether they’re drafted late, or sign as UFDAs.
-Here’s my pre-Combine 7-Round 2025 NFL mock draft.
+Here’s my pre-Combine 7-Round 2025 NFL Mock Draft.

 CFN NFL Mock Draft Simulator